The Road Less Traveled

 Explore Sri Lanna National Park both on land and in the water by cycling through the gorgeous landscape in the morning, taking a break for a Thai lunch, then hitting Mae Ngat Dam lake in the afternoon to paddle and cool off: peaceful places perfect for powerful adventures.

-Teaching English to primary school students in Bangkok, Elephant care and conservation in the Himalayan Foothills outside of Chiang Mai.
+Teach English to primary school students in Bangkok; Participate in Elephant care and conservation in the Himalayan Foothills outside of Chiang Mai.